If you’re looking for the best places to see cherry blossoms in Taiwan, this post is for you!

 - Make sure to book accommodation well in advance as hotels fill up quickly during cherry blossom season.

 - Taiwan has an excellent transport network including buses, trains, a high-speed rail, you name it!
-However, if you plan to visit touristy spots, it’s best to book train tickets in advance (up to 14 days).
+However, if you plan to visit touristy spots, it’s best to book HSR and TRA tickets in advance (up to 28 days).

 - It’s a good idea to pick up an Easy Card.
 That way, you can simply tap-and-go on buses, local trains, and the MRT.

-- The weather during spring in Taiwan can still be quite chilly.
+- Taiwan’s Cherry Blossom season runs from mid-winter through early spring.
+Read my detailed guides on visiting Taiwan in winter and this one on visiting Taiwan in spring.
+The weather can be unpredictable during these seasons and it gets quite chilly.
 Pack warm clothes, especially if you plan to visit mountainous areas like Nantou or Alishan.

 When is Taiwan Cherry Blossom Season